ProximaNova/Booru-mass-editor/README.md

  * The software is not free so the popularity of the booru has to pay for the software's cost
  * Basically they mainly contain popular content that is very well tagged so there is not really a reason to worry about this not working for the newer Gelbooru software.
 (Also at Gebooru.com tags can only be submitted between annoyingly long intervals of time, so it is impossible to bulk edit, that is, submit changes just when the page loads.)

-(For quicker editting at the newest version of Gelbooru get the form to display automatically instead of having to click "Edit" to unhide it.)

 ## Editing upgrades

 Add these tags at the ID page or Account > Options > My Tags (no one or more of the same tag(s) should be in "My Tags"):